fadion/ValidatorAssistant/README.md

 ## Dynamics Rules and Messages

-In addition to the defined rules and messages, you can easily add dynamic ones when the need rises.
+In addition to the defined rules and messages, you can easily add dynamic ones when the need rises with the `setRule` and `setMessage` methods.
 This is a convenient functionality for those rare occassions when rules have to contain dynamic parameters (like the "unique" rule).

 ```php
 $userValidator = new UserValidator(Input::all());